 There are stairs that lead you down to the base of the column, but it looks just like an information center.
 While you can certainly ask for information there, there is also a cash register, where you can buy your tickets and proceed to the elevator.

 The best part?
-It is cheap and almost no people are there!
+It is cheap and there are almost no people there!

 Here are the views from the column: